lk-geimfari/mimesis/docs/index.rst

 ---------
 Mimesis support over twenty different data providers available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.

-List of supported data providers available `here <http://mimesis.readthedocs.io/providers.html>`_.
+List of supported data providers available `on this page <http://mimesis.readthedocs.io/providers.html>`_.

 Custom Providers
 ----------------